SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-After selecting a list in the list dropdown, the selected value should be persisted in web part properties and the web part should be re-rendered to reflected the selected property.
+After selecting a list in the list dropdown, the selected value should be persisted in web part properties and the web part should be re-rendered to reflect the selected property.

 #### Render the list web part property using the asynchronous dropdown property pane control

-In the **ListItemsWebPart** class change the **propertyPaneSettings** getter to use the asynchronous dropdown property pane control to render the **list** web part property:
+In the **ListItemsWebPart** class change the **propertyPaneSettings** getter to use the asynchronous dropdown property pane control to render the **list** web part property.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {